 Exemptions from the Global Ed Requirement

-Environmental Design, Landscape Architecture, and Resource Economics majors are waived from the Global Education Requirement.
+Landscape Architecture, Resource Economics, and Sustainable Community Development majors are waived from the Global Education Requirement.

-Double-major students may waive the Global Education requirement if their primary major is in the College of Humanities and Fine Arts, the College of Natural Sciences, the College of Engineering, the Isenberg School of Management, the College of Nursing, the School of Public Health and Health Sciences, or the Bachelor of Science program in Psychology.
-However, it is important to remember that all the requirements of the primary major still apply, even if the Global Education Requirement doesn't.
+Double-major students may waive the Global Education requirement if their primary major is in another college or school other than at the University other than the College of Social & Behavioral Sciences.
+However, it is important to remember that all the requirements of both majors still apply, even if the Global Education Requirement doesn't.

 Fulfilling the Requirement

 Students must select one of four options for completion: the Foreign Language Option, the Regional Study Option, the Individualized Option, or the Certificate or Minor Option.
 All options require the completion of at least 15 credits; all require that at least six of these credits be in a foreign language at a level above current ability.

 Students must declare a Global Education option at the time they declare a major by completing a Global Education Option Declaration Form.
 The completed form must be submitted to the SBS Advising Center.
 The option may be changed at any time at the same office.